CROSSINGTUD/CryptoAnalysis/README.md

 ### Build in Eclipse

-Importing the porject into eclipse and compiling with m2e does not work. m2e cannot download and extract the rules from nexus.
+Importing the project into eclipse and compiling with m2e does not work. m2e cannot download and extract the rules from nexus.
 Please run a `mvn compile` from the *command line* within the project directory, from now on m2e can be used.

 ## Usage